Come next year, hundreds of thousands of LGFCU members will no longer have a bank to go to

 “Over the past six months, we have worked closely with our members across the state to hear from them first-hand on how to build the best possible organization to meet their financial needs.
 We've been pleased by the overwhelmingly positive feedback from our members, whose input has helped us refine our plan," CEO of LGFCU and Civic FCU Dwayne Naylor said.

-"Seems like everybody wants to do online this, online that, sometimes I just wants to talk to a person I want to see your face, not just a screen," said Prillman.
+"Seems like everybody wants to do online this, online that, sometimes I just want to talk to a person.
+I want to see your face, not just a screen," said Prillman.

-Prillman has similar concerns Spence.
+Prillman has similar concerns, to Spence.
 Both wonder about how the bank will offer things like large cash transactions and safe deposit boxes without a brick-and-mortar space.

 "There's just some things you can't deal with without having someone there in customer service," said Spence.